 On June 18, 1960, Arnold Palmer shoots a 65 to win the U.S. Open at Cherry Hills Country Club in Denver, Colorado.
-It was the best final round in U.S. Open history.

 In 1960, Palmer won his second Masters, which gave him momentum going into the U.S. Open.
 After three rounds, however, Palmer was tied for 15th, seven shots behind Mike Souchak.
 Down but not out, he started the last round with an amazing four birdies in a row on his way to a record-tying 30 on the front nine.
 This put him in the race for the title alongside 47-year-old Ben Hogan, vying for his fifth U.S. Open title, and Hogan’s playing partner, Jack Nicklaus, a junior at Ohio State who shot a 282 for the tournament, an amateur record.
 Palmer parred the last four holes for a 35 on the back nine and a total score of 65 to win his first and only U.S. Open title.